flipay/code-challenges/challenge-mobile.md

 Currently, users need to know complex things in order to buy cryptocurrencies which bid, offer and orderbook are the big parts of that complexity.

-Our idea is to hide those complexity and allow users to buy Bitcoin by just specifying the amount they want to buy and sell.
+Our idea is to hide those complexity and allow users to buy Bitcoin by just specifying the amount they want to buy.

 ### Scope of the test